 In Bungoma, western Kenya, before a crowd of 150 people, actors at an outdoor market demonstrate a young couple’s dilemma: she wants to go for counseling and an HIV test before getting intimate, but he feels like she’s questioning his manhood.
 Another actor stops the play to ask the audience, “Should this woman have sex with this man?”
 The audience responds with questions, suggestions, and lively debate.
 When the play resumes, they witness one possible ending.

-PATH organizes such interactive community theater performances to prevent HIV transmission in Kenya , where nearly 9 percent of the population has HIV.
-Called “magnet theater” due to its natural pulling power, the regular performances are designed to get people talking about how traditional attitudes may be fueling the epidemic.
-One mother explains, “I do not know how to talk with my children about such things, so I encourage them to go to the magnet theater.”
-There, her young teenagers will join other people, young and old, who flock to take in the performances.
+PATH organized these interactive community theater performances to prevent HIV transmission in Kenya.
+Called “magnet theater” due to its power to attract a crowd, the regularly scheduled performances are designed to get people talking about how traditional attitudes may be fueling the epidemic.
+One mother explained, “I do not know how to talk with my children about such things, so I encourage them to go to the magnet theater.”

-Individuals are moved to change their ways.
 When magnet theater performances began on the doorstep of a video parlor in a poor Mombasa neighborhood, Aziz, a young man who had dropped out of school and was involved with drugs, remained outside the circle of onlookers and heckled the performers.
 After several performances, Aziz moved into the circle.
 Eventually he began to participate and even to help gather the crowd for performances.
-Aziz finally decided to seek testing and was greatly relieved to find out he was negative for HIV.
-He has since returned to school and now regularly shares his experience with pride during post-play discussions.
+Aziz finally decided to seek testing and was greatly relieved to find his test was negative for HIV.
+He returned to school and regularly shared his experience during post-play discussions.